Skip to main content

 What 120 kW per rack unlocks

 The reason NVIDIA reference-designed NVL72 to land at this density is not "more power for the sake of it."
 It is the NVLink domain size.
-A 72-GPU NVLink domain inside one rack means an all-reduce that would have crossed an InfiniBand fabric in an HGX-class deployment now stays inside the rack, on switched copper, at NVLink speed (1.8 TB/s per GPU as of GB200).
+A 72-GPU NVLink domain inside one rack means an all-reduce that would have crossed an InfiniBand fabric in an HGX-class deployment now stays inside the rack, on switched copper, at NVLink speed (1.8 TB/s bidirectional per GPU as of GB200).

 Concretely: